lakshmi-kannan/docs-1/source/developer.rst

     - Model driven architecture, Each protcol/component has well defined model.
     - Micro service architecture, Each protocols/component can function independently
     - Flexible and Modular architecture
+    - All protocol daemons are optional
+    - All Infrastructure components can be replaced with another similar component

 .. toctree::
    :maxdepth: 1